• State Regulations in New Mexico

 Requirements for the Seller

 • Remove the license plates from the vehicle being sold.
-You will have 30 days from the sale date of the vehicle to either register the plates on a new vehicle or drop them off at a Motor Vehicle Division office for termination.
+You will have 30 days from the sale date of the vehicle to either register the plates on a new vehicle or drop them off at a New Mexico Motor Vehicle Division office for termination.

 Requirements for the Buyer